DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - 🔖**Dynamic application security testing (DAST)**: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else.
 Dynamic testing is also used to determine how code handles variables that change over time.

 - 6.2.6 Misuse case testing
-    - 🔨**Misuse case testing**: AKA abuse case testing - used by software testers to evaluate the vulnerability of their software to known risks
+    - 🔨**Misuse case testing**: used by software testers to evaluate the vulnerability of their software to known risks
         - In misuse case testing, testers first enumerate the known misuse cases, then attempt to exploit those use cases with manual or automated attack techniques
         - a list of possible ways that an attacker might exploit the application is identified, and testers work through each scenario, testing the application to see if it is vulnerable to that exploit
+        - Misuse case testing is commonly used to describe abuse case testing, but its focus is on testing to ensure 📝incorrect inputs or other types of misuse don't reveal any information about company servers or software.
+    - 🔨**Abuse case testing**: Abuse case testing is a test to determine if a website, its hardware, software, and interactions with customers have security 📝vulnerabilities that could be used by attackers..
     - 🔨**Use case testing**: use case testing is to verify that the application responds properly to actual use cases.
 It involves testing for desired functionality.

 - 6.2.7 **Test coverage analysis**